Abuse/Molestation Risk Management Program

 • Take off/pick up of athletes by staff should be strongly discouraged because of the difficulty in limiting one-on-one contact.

-Reporting A Suspicion of Child Sexual or Physical Abuse and Other Misconduct
+Reporting Suspicions of Child Sexual or Physical Abuse and Other Forms of Abuse

 Federal or state law may require any adult staff member who has a suspicion of child sexual or physical abuse to independently report such suspicion directly to law enforcement within 24 hours.
 Failure to report may be a punishable offense.